CenkSelim/mars-rover/README.md

 # mars-rover
+## The Brief

 Mars Rover Kata - JavaScript - The Brief
+License: Attribution-NonCommercial-NoDerivatives 4.0 International

+## Setting the Scene

-License: Attribution-NonCommercial-NoDerivatives 4.0 International You are working in an Engineering Squad for the Mars Mission, tasked with designing software to manage robots and cool vehicles for space  exploration!
+You are working in an Engineering Squad for the Mars Mission, tasked with designing software to manage robots and cool vehicles for space  exploration!
 Your Task
 Setting the Scene
 You have been asked to create a program to move rovers around the surface of Mars!
 The surface of Mars is represented by a Plateau, you can make the assumption that the Plateau is a square/rectangular grid for the purpose of  this task.
 Rovers navigate the Plateau so they can use their special cameras and robot arms to collect samples back to Planet Earth
-Representation of a Rover’s Position on the Plateau The Plateau is divided into a grid.
+Representation of a Rover’s Position on the Plateau

+## Addition information

+The Plateau is divided into a grid.
 A Rover’s position is represented by x and y co-ordinates and the letters N, S, W, E to represent North,  South, West, East (the four cardinal compass points) respectively.
 Example
 0 0 N